Carbon Monoxide Detector Installation

 Electrochemical Sensors

-An electrochemical sensor has electrodes in a chemical solution that detect a change in the flow of current between them.
+An electrochemical sensor has electrodes in a chemical solution that detects a change in the flow of current between them.
 This sensor will instantly detect the presence of carbon monoxide in your home.

 What’s the Difference Between a Carbon Monoxide Detector and A Smoke Detector?